openshift-instruqt/instruqt/instruqt-tracks/using-the-cluster-deploying-images/02-02-deploying-using-the-web-console/assignment.md

 # Congratulations!

-You've just added a container image to the the project named `myproject`.
+You've just added a container image to the project named `myproject`.

 ----